 France is known for its gastronomic culture and this is particularly thanks to its home-made bread and wine grown in the vineyards of the Champagne-Ardenne region.
 But what all our foreign tourists are also looking for is the texture and the tasty French cheeses.
 In addition, there is a list of more than 1000 cheeses.
 This is why we are collecting the most atypical cheeses of France, so that whenever you decide to stay in this country, you will find your taste happiness.
 Indeed, the French are considered to be the biggest cheese eaters behind the Greeks.
 This is due to the protein and calcium content of cheese.

 Cheese from the Massif Jura, located next to the Swiss border, it is the first PDO cheese in France.
-It is one of the most appreciated cheeses in France because it is used in dishes, during family or friendly aperitifs.
+It is one of the most appreciated cheeses in France because it is used in dishes, during family or friendly aperitifs. it is one of the best French cheeses.
 It is made from cows of the Montbéliarde and Simmental Française breeds which stipulate a specific milk: Comté milk.
 In terms of choice, you can choose the maturing process that suits you best.
 The taste is different depending on the maturing process.

 Like the Maroilles, it has very pronounced flavours.
 It comes from Alsace and the Vosges (East side of France) but is to be enjoyed as an aperitif like Gewurztraminer and Caraway.
 It is made from cow’s milk and is recognizable by its soft dough and washed rind.